Martingale deep learning for very high dimensional quasi-linear partial differential equations and stochastic optimal controls: Martingale deep learning for quasilinear PDEs

 where $\phi_{\theta}: [0, T] \times \R^d \to \R$ a neural network parameterized by $\theta$.

-The adversarial network $\rho_{\eta}$ plays the role of test functions.
+The adversarial network $\rho_{\eta}$ plays the role of test functions in classical Galerkin methods for solving PDEs.
 By our experiment results, $\rho_{\eta}$ is not necessarily to be very deep, but instead, it can be a shallow network with enough output dimensionality.
-A typical example is that
+Following the multiscale neural network approach in \cite{Liu2020Multi,Liu2023Linearized}, we consider a typical $\rho_{\eta}$ in the form of